The airport travellator is fascinating,

 Oh how I’d love to start with Grandma Gwen.

-The waiting room is less fun than a medical centre.
+The waiting room is as drab as a medical centre.

 about the dodgy bowels and brain infections

 of peasants soon to rid the earth

 of their intolerable presence.

 It’s boarding time,

 ridiculous puppets in this Thunderbirds re-run.